mitre/menelaus/README.md

 into each section of that partition.
 More details are given in the respective module.

-A flowchart breaking down these contexts can be found on the ReadTheDocs page under "Choosing a Detector."

 # Installation

 Create a virtual environment as desired, then: